transducens/elrd/README.md

 The role-playing activities are documented in detail in the file `roleplay-descriptions.md`, providing context for the different scenarios and instructions followed by the participants.

 ## Citation
-If you use this dataset in your research, please cite the following paper:
+If you use this dataset in your research, please cite the following paper in addition to this repository:

 ```bibtex
 @inproceedings{demint2024,